Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Causal structures and affects relations

-As well as accounting for correlations, the framework we have developed in~\cite{VilasiniColbeckPRA} also allows for interventions, which are needed to distinguish correlation and causation.
-An intervention takes a set $X$ of observed nodes in a causal structure $\mathcal{G}$ and associates them with a new causal structure $\mathcal{G}_{\mathrm{do}(X)}$, obtained from $\mathcal{G}$ by removing all incoming edges to $X$.
+As well as accounting for correlations through $P_{\mathcal{G}}(N_{\mathrm{obs}})$, the framework also allows for interventions, which are needed to distinguish correlation and causation.
+An intervention takes a set $X$ of observed nodes in a causal structure $\mathcal{G}$ and associates them with an alternative causal structure $\mathcal{G}_{\mathrm{do}(X)}$, obtained from $\mathcal{G}$ by removing all incoming edges to $X$.
 This captures that the intervention on $X$ is freely chosen, i.e., independent of prior causes of $X$.
 For two disjoint subsets $X$ and $Y$ of observed nodes, we say that $X$ \emph{affects} $Y$ if there exists a value $x$ of $X$ such that

-This encapsulates the idea that the probability of $Y$ can be changed by intervening on $X$, and captures the ability of agents to signal to each other in an information-processing protocol. $X$ affects $Y$ implies that $X$ is a cause of $Y$ but the converse is not true, i.e., it is possible to have \emph{causation without signalling}.
+This encapsulates the idea that the probability of $Y$ can be changed by freely intervening on $X$. $X$ affects $Y$ captures that an agent can signal from $X$ to $Y$ using interventions on $X$, and this implies that $X$ is a cause of $Y$.
+However, the converse is not true, i.e., it is possible to have \emph{causation without signalling}.
+A common example is that of jamming, where~\eqref{eq: jamming2} and~\eqref{eq: jamming3} (together with the free choice of $B$, modelled as a parentless node) mean that $B$ cannot individually affect $X$ or $Z$, but there must be causation from $B$ to at least one of $X$ or $Z$, so that~\eqref{eq: jamming1} holds (see also Protocol \ref{protocol: jamming}).

+An affects relation $X$ affects $Y$ as defined above captures that an agent with access to the variables $X$ can signal to an agent with access to variables $Y$ through interventions on $X$.
+More generally, we can consider signalling possibilities given that some interventions have been performed on another set $Z$ of variables.
+Signalling from $X$ to $Y$ given interventions on $Z$ is captured by a \emph{higher order affects relation}, $X$ affects $Y$ given do$(Z)$, which was introduced in \cite{VilasiniColbeckPRA} (see \ifarxiv Appendix~\ref{appendix: framework} \else the Supplemental Material \fi for the full definition).
+Higher order affects relations have a rich structure and are crucial for fully formalising the principle of no superluminal signalling (NSS) in a spacetime in these general scenarios \cite{VilasiniColbeckPRA, Grothus2024}.
+The formalisation of the NSC and NSS relativistic principles in our framework is presented in the next section.